tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/configure-dns-vnc.rst

 Configuring DNS Using the Interface
 ===================================

 DNS can be configured by using the user interface or by using scripts.
-The following procedure shows how to configure DNS through the Juniper Networks Contrail interface.
+The following procedure shows how to configure DNS through the Tungsten Fabric interface.

 #.
 Access **Configure > DNS > Servers** to create or delete virtual DNS servers and records.